-Where, down here?
+3 Where, down here?
 If it is "because of His Spirit who dwells [present tense] in you", presumably so.
 Consider 1 Thessalonians 5:23-"Now may the God of peace Himself sanctify you completely, and may your whole spirit and soul and body be preserved blameless at the coming of our Lord Jesus Christ."
 I take it that the grammatical structure of this phrase, "the spirit and the soul and the body" (in Greek), demands a tripartite/trichotomous view of the human being.
 I confess that I have trouble imagining complete sanctification for the body, in this life, but there it is.
-Still, verse 11 here does not demand 'complete' sanctification; obviously we use our mortal bodies as we serve God down here.
+Still, verse 11 here does not demand 'complete' sanctification; obviously we use our mortal bodies as we serve God down here, and the more we use them to serve God, the more sanctified they will be.

-In these verses we have 'Spirit of God', 'Spirit of Christ', 'Spirit' and 'Spirit of Him who raised Jesus'; so how many spirits or persons are there?
+4 In these verses we have 'Spirit of God', 'Spirit of Christ', 'Spirit' and 'Spirit of Him who raised Jesus'; so how many spirits or persons are there?
 I would say that Paul is just using different ways of referring to the Holy Spirit, the third person of the Triune God.
 Comparing all the relevant passages, the Godhead is made up of just the three persons.